elmtree-askmo/cloudcannon-app/content/quicktakes-about-us.md

         name: Garwin Chan
         title: CEO
         description: >-
-          Garwin Chan is a visionary entrepreneur with a background spanning corporate strategy, private market investing, and cutting-edge technology.
+          Garwin Chan is an entrepreneur with a background spanning corporate strategy, private market investing, and cutting-edge technology.
 As the Co-founder and CEO of Edkey Inc, Garwin spearheads the application of the latest technologies to enhance learning efficacy and foster knowledge sharing.
 Previously he was the Chief Strategy Officer at Edmodo and its parent company, Netdragon, where he drove country level partnerships among other education innovation initiatives.
 Garwin was the Chief Financial Officer at The Third Stone Holdings Limited, where he oversaw the parent company of the 5Miles app and held multiple leadership roles at Bain Capital.
 Garwin received his B.A. and M.B.A. from Harvard Business School.
       - avatar: /images/photo-George.webp
         name: George Chen
         title: President